eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 [Figure 11](#61-scope) also shows the Relying Party.
 Below that, it shows that each Relying Party will register itself with a Relying Party Registrar in its Member State.
 If the registration process is successful, the Registrar includes the Relying Party in its public registry.

+A Relying Party may register in the context of its several services, one per each intended use and requiring a specific attributes to be obtained from a Wallet Unit.
+In result, a single Relying Party may register multiple times and may be issued more than one registration certificate.

 As a result of successful registration,

-- the Registrar issues a registration certificate to the Relying Party.
+- the Relying Party Registration Certificate Authority (CA) may issue a registration certificate to the Relying Party.
 The purpose of the registration certificate is described in [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered).
 - a Relying Party Instance Access Certificate Authority (CA) associated with the Registrar issues an access certificate to each Relying Party Instance of the Relying Party.
 A Relying Party Instance needs such a certificate to authenticate itself towards Wallet Units when requesting the presentation of attributes, as described in [Section 6.6.3.2](#6632-wallet-unit-authenticates-the-relying-party-instance).

-Subsequently, a Trusted List Provider in each Member State creates a Relying Party Instance Access CA Trusted List containing the trust anchor(s) of all associated Relying Party Instance Access CA(s).
+Subsequently, a Relying Party Registrar (or a Trusted List Provider acting on its behalf) in each Member State creates a Relying
+Party Instance Access CA Trusted List containing the trust anchor(s) of all associated Relying Party Instance Access CA(s).
 A Wallet Unit can use these trust anchors to verify the authenticity of Relying Party Instance access